Razumihin/obsidian-fullscreen-plugin/README.md

 ## Obsidian fullscreen plugin

-Adds a command to enable fullscreen mode for the current active leaf from command palette. `Esc` returns obsidian back to the previous layout.
+Adds a command to enable fullscreen focus mode for the current active leaf from the command palette or by a keyboard shortcut. `Esc` returns obsidian back to the previous layout.